PSP-Archive/ARK-4/.github/ISSUE_TEMPLATE.md

 #### Ark Version

-- Enter Ark Release here (check under system settings on PSP).
+- Enter Ark Release here (press Select it shows the version at the top of vshmenu).
 If using beta build put commit version.

+#### Homebrew/GAME (if applicable)

+- If using retail game please add GAME ID i.e: UCUS-98713

+#### Plugins ( if applicable )

+ - Please list all plugins enabled here.

 #### Steps to Reproduce
 1.